GNS-Science/risk-targeted-hazard/README.md

 `make developer`

-Start development environment and display the secure URL of the jupyter notebook:
+Start development environment and display the login URL of the jupyter notebook:

 `make start`